stephenasuncionDEV/gencomp/README.md

 > SAY GOODBYE TO HUGE NESTED COMPONENTS!

-GenComp is a vscode extension that generates new component from selected code.
+GenComp is a vscode extension that generates a new component for the selected line(s) of code.
 Furthermore, it extracts the selected code and copies its imports and create a new react component from it.

 DEMO:
 https://www.youtube.com/watch?v=3QkPesu2xHs